AkratiNigam/slogan_gen/README.md

-# SloganSmith — AI Marketing Slogan Generator (Static Website)
+# SloganGen — AI Marketing Slogan Generator (Static Website)

 A lightweight, privacy‑friendly slogan generator that runs entirely in the browser using HTML/CSS/JS.
 No server, no tracking.
 Drop the folder on any static host (GitHub Pages, Netlify, Vercel, S3).